-The Senex ERM Framework is discussed further in the corporate governance and risk section (pages 38 to 41) of the FY18 Annual Report, including further detail regarding the material risks facing the company's business.
+The Senex ERM framework is discussed further in the corporate governance and risk section, pages 60 to 63 of the 2019 Annual Report, including further detail regarding the material risks facing our business.

-Copies of the risk management and compliance policies are available on the company's website in the Corporate Governance section.
+Copies of the risk management and compliance policies are available on our website in the corporate governance section.

-The company does not currently have an Internal Audit function for a number of reasons:
+We do not currently have an internal audit function for a number of reasons:

-- " the company's business management system continues to ensure adequate internal controls are in place and followed; - the company has dedicated management bodies to oversee significant or key transactions or expenditure, namely its Procurement Board and Investment Committee; - " external auditors provide a high level of financial assurance; - " internal and external resources are utilised where considered appropriate to assist with specific assurance activities; and - " external consultants assist with assurance activities.
+- Our business management system continues to ensure adequate internal controls are in place and followed; - We have dedicated management bodies to oversee significant or key transactions or expenditure, namely its Procurement Board and Investment Committee; - External auditors provide a high level of financial assurance; - Internal and external resources are used where considered appropriate to help with specific assurance activities; and - External consultants help with assurance activities.